What Is Considered Cheating (From a Man's and a Woman's Point of View)

 How a person views something their partner does depends on where they are at emotionally.
 If they are feeling anxious or insecure in the relationship, they're more likely to view what their partner does as a sign of cheating.

-On the other hand, if a person does not want to be in a monogamous or committed relationship, he or she is less likely to consider even oral or vaginal sex as cheating.
+On the other hand, if a person does not want to be in a monogamous or committed relationship, he or she is less likely to consider intimate physical relations with another person as cheating.

 How Men and Women Differ on What They Consider Cheating